Disk Original Group: History

-DOG was established in July 1986 with the aim of allowing the seven then-fledgling companies to develop independently for the Famicom with pooled financial resources.
+DOG was established in July 1986 to pool financial resources for the seven then-fledgling companies to develop independently for the Famicom.
 At the time of its formation, the only member with any prior involvement in the Famicom market was Square.
-DOG was unusual in that its other six members, active since the early days of PC gaming, were primarily developers of computer role-playing games and adventure games.
+DOG was unusual in that its other six members, active since the early days of PC gaming, were primarily developers of computer role-playing video games and adventure games.

-Square were responsible for all sales and marketing under the DOG label, while the other six companies handled development and managed intellectual property rights.
-In-game copyright notices retained the name of the original developer, with DOG titles bearing the Square name having been developed by Square themselves.
+Square was responsible for all sales and marketing under the DOG label, and the other six companies handled development and managed intellectual property rights.
+In-game copyright notices retain the name of the original developer.
 DOG and Square shared a Famicom licensee code.

 All except Square and Carry Lab had previously worked together on Gall Force: Eternal Story under the name Session 61, in addition to founding another collective known as ScapTrust.
-The other three companies involved in the ScapTrust venture — Bothtec, BPS and SystemSoft — did not join DOG as they were already active in the Famicom market.
+The other three companies involved in the ScapTrust venture — Bothtec, BPS, and SystemSoft — did not join DOG as they were already active in the Famicom market.

-In 1988, when all seven companies had developed at least one title, the DOG brand came to a natural end.
-Factors contributing to the demise of DOG include higher-capacity cartridges and battery backup saves beginning to take hold in the industry, as well as Disk System development generally falling out of favour.
+In 1988, when all seven companies had developed at least one game, the DOG brand came to a natural end.
+Factors contributing to the end of DOG include higher-capacity cartridges and battery backup saves beginning to take hold in the industry, thus obsoleting some core advantages of the floppy disk, and Disk System development generally falling out of favor.

 Members

-The seven consistuent companies of DOG were:
+The seven constituent companies of DOG were: